GauravJain98/ninjaemailer/README.md

 ### Reply to an ticket

-Login from the required agent, click on show and add the comment wanted
+Login from the required agent, click on show and add the comment wanted.
+This comment can be sent to the user using an SMTP server(is not being sent right now)